Knowledge Hub

 Encryption turns sensitive, personal data into indecipherable text or computer code.
 Those authorised to access the data can do so using a specially designed encryption key that uses an algorithm to convert the unrecognisable code into its original, readable format.

 Secure encryption methods turn data into text so random that it should be impossible to ‘de-crypt’ or unlock the data without the authorisation key.
-Data can be encrypted when it is being stored (at rest encryption) or when it is being sent to a third party (in transit encryption).
+Data can be encrypted when it is stored (at rest encryption) or when it is being sent to a third party (in-transit encryption).

-The two types of encryption our clients should be familiar with are asymmetric encryption and symmetric encryption.
-In symmetric encryption senders and recipients of data use the same key.
+Our clients should be familiar with asymmetric and symmetric encryption.
+In symmetric encryption, senders and recipients of data use the same key.
 In asymmetric encryption – sometimes known as public key encryption – a different key is used for encryption and decryption.

 Yes.
 GDPR mentions encryption in conjunction with the security principle.
-It describes encryption as one example of a technical measure that can effectively protect the data you process and control.
-It’s important to note however that GDPR doesn’t impose any kind of obligation on data processors to use encryption.
+It describes encryption as one technical measure that can effectively protect the data you process and control.
+However, it’s important to note that GDPR doesn’t impose any kind of obligation on data processors to use encryption.
 Only when encryption is the right measure for you to take should you consider using it.

 This will depend on: